 Australian born, Heidi Willis is an entirely self-taught Natural History watercolour artist.
 Her work intricately illustrates our native and exotic plants, flowers, fruits and seed capsules, whilst her powerful & distinctive portraits of our spectacular bird life offers viewers an insight into the world as she experiences it.
 Painting full-time since 2003, Heidi quickly established herself as one of Australia’s emerging artistic talents.
 Her reputation as a leading natural history, wildlife and botanical artist is well established and her meticulous and intricate studies of botany and birds can be found in significant public and private collections around the world.

 Her work is held in the permanent collection at the Hunt Institute for Botanical Documentation PA, USA and the highly regarded Shirley Sherwood Collection.
-Her work has also been featured in several publications, most significantly Better Homes and Gardens Magazine, Craft Arts Magazine, Colophon, SA Life, International Artist Magazine and Artist’s Palette Magazine multiple times over, with her work featured on the front cover of Artist’s Palette issue 123, the front cover of International Artist Magazine, Issue 111, and again on the front cover of Australian Artist Magazine, Issue 323.
+Her work has also been featured in several publications, most significantly Better Homes and Gardens Magazine, Craft Arts Magazine, Colophon, SA Life, The Australian Financial Review, Good Weekend Magazine, QANTAS in flight magazine, International Artist Magazine and Artist’s Palette Magazine multiple times over, with her work featured on the front cover of Artist’s Palette issue 123, the front cover of International Artist Magazine, Issue 111, again on the front cover of Australian Artist Magazine, Issue 323, and again her work on the blue macaw painting out of her South America travels was featured in Issue 419 in 2019.
 In 2015 she was taken on by Australian Geographic as a freelance botanical illustrator where her work features in the regular Nature Watch section of the magazine.